-The saying, “The difference between a dream and a goal is often nothing more than a piece of paper.” rings true here.
-I try to remember to WRITE IT DOWN and tell other’s about it so that I feel motivated and compelled to actually make it a priority in my life.
+The saying, “The difference between a dream and a goal is often nothing more than a piece of paper,” rings true here.
+I try to remember to WRITE IT DOWN and tell others about it so that I feel motivated and compelled to actually make it a priority in my life.
 Putting inspiring images up or even a vision board of things I’d like to get better at is powerful!

 Find or Create a Community

 A great way to actually do what you want to do is to find a community or class.
 We are so lucky to have so many resources at our fingertips.
 Finding an online community or class is easy and so motivating.
-Finding a local community/class can be even better.
+Or, finding a local community/class can be even better.
 Not only to get you motivated to actually sit down and do something, but to meet others with the same goals to make friends and learn from.